junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean mouths slowly and deliberately. *Lie!
 Use his ego!*

-Cas returns with a small nod, closing his eyes.
+Cas returns with a tight nod, closing his eyes.

 *I pray to you, Metatron.
 This is Castiel.
 We need your help.
 Heaven needs you to save us from Crowley, I can see it now.
 I wronged you before, I understand if you can't forgive me, but I know now that you're the only one who is powerful enough to save us.
 I offer you the angel tablet.
 I know where it is.
 Needham Asylum, Massachusetts.
 Please come hurry, before Naomi gets to it.*